-Paddy Free is one half of pioneering NZ electronic act Pitch Black, and has collaborated with our most prominent musicians - from Moana Manipoto and Neil Finn to the NZ Symphony Orchestra.
+Paddy Free is one half of pioneering NZ electronic act Pitch Black, and has collaborated with top New Zealand musicians including Moana Manipoto, Neil Finn and the NZ Symphony Orchestra.

 "This was absolutely key because it [demonstrates] the sound field that electronic music can create.
 The palette is so wide.
 And because the sounds can be so abstract, they're not connected, they don't have a lot of cultural baggage.